ai-practitioners/time-series-forecasting/docs/sql_query.md

 Also, we were given holidays for year 2012 when the `train` starts from 2013.

-Let's first count the number of days from 2012 to 2017 for each city and state, and also the nation itself, with the exclusion of the following conditions (exclude those days from the query results):
+Let's first count the number of days from 2012 to 2017 for each city and state, and also the Ecuador herself, with consideration of the following conditions (exclude those days from the query results):
 1. Days where `transferred = True` does not count as an actual celebrated day.
 2. Type of day where `type = Work Day` does not count as a celebration day.
 3. Include `date` which are between `2013-01-01` - `2017-08-15`.
 This will align with the date range from `train`.